Functional Biology - the comparative physiology of organisms

 - Research project

-Functional biology acts as the perfect springboard for undergraduate students to go on to post-graduate bioscience degrees; e.g. Masters and PhDs in biological/physiological disciplines.
-Graduates of Functional biology are also ideally placed to contribute to the knowledge economy/society through careers with biotechnology companies and/or industry, having gained unique and valuable experience and training.
-The course also provides an excellent background for students who want to pursue a career in teaching biology.
+Functional Biology acts as the perfect springboard for undergraduate students to go on to post-graduate bioscience degrees, e.g. Masters and PhDs in biological/physiological disciplines, including molecular biology and biomedicine.
+Graduates of Functional Biology are also ideally placed to contribute to the knowledge economy/society through careers with biotechnology companies and/or industry, having gained unique and valuable experience and training.
+The course also provides an excellent background for students who want to pursue a career in teaching biology or pursuing a medical or veterinary qualification at the graduate level.

 Tel: +353 1 896 1366